chocolatey/choco-wiki/QuickDeployment/QuickDeploymentInternetSetup.md

     Click the `Create role` button to create the role.

 1. We will now add a User to this Role.
 Under the `Security` sidebar menu, select `Users`.
 Then click the `Create local user` button.
-Fill in the ID, First name, Last name, and Email fields as desired (e.g. `ChocoUser`).
+Fill in the ID, First name, Last name, and Email fields as desired (e.g. `chocouser`).
 Create a secure Password for this user.
 Set the Status to `Active`.

 1. In the Roles section, double-click the `chocorole` Role to to add it to the `Granted` section.
 Click the `Create local user` button to create your user.

 1. Under the `Security` sidebar menu, select `Anonymous Access`.
-Uncheck the box next to the option `Allow anonymous users to access the server`, and click `Save`.
+Un-check the box next to the option `Allow anonymous users to access the server`, and click `Save`.

 1. On your endpoints, you can now set up your internal source repository using this newly created `chocouser` credential.
 The below command is an example; please adjust according to your FQDN, repository name, and user credential created: